CollinHeist/CropTop/README.md

 The reddit post has blown up, the full post can be found here, but the take aways are.

 I attened a workshop today on git, and have decided to port everything to github, for version control.

+Ryan and I also picked up the prototype device and I started to pick it apart